EU AI Act Compliance for Healthcare AI: A Complete Guide

 - Documenting and reporting serious incidents to national competent authorities under Article 62

-This obligation aligns with the MDR's post-market surveillance requirements but adds AI-specific monitoring dimensions.
+This obligation lines up with the MDR's post-market surveillance requirements, with the AI-specific monitoring stacked on top.

 Deployer Obligations for Healthcare Organisations